Current status of MSSM Higgs sector with LHC 13 TeV data: Favored parameter space after 13 TeV LHC data

 \subsection{The $M_A - \tan \beta$ plane}

-We will first discuss the effect of all the constraints on $M_A - \tan \beta$ plane.
-In Fig.~\ref{tb_mA_final}, the grey points denote the region allowed by the light Higgs mass constraints, while the blue and red colored points correspond to the allowed parameter space obtained from the global $\chi^{2}$ analysis.
-The red colored points are also allowed by the most stringent heavy Higgs search limit corresponding to $H \to \tau^{+} \tau^{-}$ channel, derived by ATLAS from LHC Run-II data at $13.3~$fb$^{-1}$ of integrated luminosity.
+We first discuss the effect of all the constraints on $M_A - \tan \beta$ plane.
+In Fig.~\ref{tb_mA_final}, grey points denote the region allowed by the light Higgs mass constraints, while the blue points correspond to the allowed parameter space obtained from global $\chi^{2}$ analysis taking into account the Higgs signal strength constraints and the flavor physics observables.
+Brown points are those which are also allowed by the most stringent heavy Higgs search limit put by $H/A \to \tau^{+} \tau^{-}$ channel, derived by ATLAS and CMS, from LHC Run-II data at $\lum \sim 36~$fb$^{-1}$~\cite{Aaboud:2017sjh,CMS:2017epy}, along with all the earlier constraints.

-We should mention here that the lower limit on $\tan \beta$ is also dependent on $M_S$.
-Increasing the soft SUSY-breaking scale by few orders of magnitude the very low $\tan \beta$ region i.e., $\tan \beta < 3$ can be opened~\cite{Djouadi:2013vqa}.

-We can see that the low $\tan \beta$ region is disallowed by the Higgs mass constraints.
-However the lower limit on $\tan \beta$ is dependent on $M_A$ for low $M_A$.
-The high $\tan \beta$ region for moderate $M_A$ has been disfavored by the $B^{+} \to \tau^+ \nu$.
-We can see that the 13 TeV heavy Higgs search in the $\tau^{+} \tau^{-} $ final state puts more severe constraint on the $M_A - \tan \beta$ plane than the 8 TeV data for values of $M_{A}$ approximately greater than 300 GeV.